Vrekt/Lunar/README.md

 game.start();
 ```

-# Parameters
+Lets go over the fields.
 title - This indicates the title of the window.
 width, height - the dimensions of the window.

-tickRate:
 tickRate indicates how fast the game is drawn/updated.
 A good tickrate is 64 or above.

-gameState:
-this is not required when starting the game.
+gameState; this is not required when starting the game.
 Choosing to add this will not require you to add a gameState manually.

 # GameStates